KiranPoudel98/kiranpoudel.com.np/_posts/2020-03-21-how-big-should-your-team-be-before-hiring-a-manager.md

 The main point to remember is that it is entirely up to the organization to hire a manager when the appropriate time comes.
 Some organizations may hire a manager when a team is small and some may hire when a team is large.
 The decision to hire a manager lies with the authority.
 When they feel like the team needs a manager to lead them then hiring a manager is a good choice for the organization.

 If you need a manager who is capable, reliable, and responsible, then Truemark can provide you the manager that you are looking for.
-So, if you want to work with us, please contact us.
+So, if you want to work with us, please feel free to contact us through this link: [Truemark](https://truemark.com.np/)

-If you have any suggestions, please feel free to contact us.
+Hope this article helped you.

 **References:** [Chron](https://smallbusiness.chron.com/good-management-essential-workplace-42982.html), [TheWorkAtTheMwWoman](https://www.theworkathomewoman.com/hire-manager/)